rive-app/rive-gamekit-examples/games/joel/README.md

 4. To run the application as a macOS app, run `flutter run -d macos`.
 - By default, we render a **ton** of zombies on the screen to showcase the Rive Renderer capabilities to draw vector graphics efficiently, but if you want to run a simpler mode to better see the details of zombies individually and hits, run the following command: `flutter run --dart-define=NIGHTMARE=false -d macos`

-Note the platform support for Rive GameKit in the [Rive docs](https://help.rive.app/rive-gamekit/overview) before running on other platforms.
+### Platform Considerations
+Before running locally, please take note of the [supported platforms and versions](https://help.rive.app/rive-gamekit/overview#supported-platforms-rive-gamekit) section in the Rive GameKit docs.